Skip to main content

 Objectives

-In this lab, you’ll learn how to:
+In this tutorial, you’ll learn how to:

-• determine the current loaded kernel
+• Determine the currently loaded kernel

-• determine the default kernel
+• Determine the default kernel

-• determine which kernel versions are available on the system
+• Determine which kernel versions are available on the system

-• use grubby to manage kernels
+• Use grubby to manage kernels